suraj407/DevOps/README.md

-# Senior DevOps Engineer — Terraform Refactoring Challenge
+# DevOps Engineer — Terraform Refactoring Challenge

 ## 📑 Problem Statement
 You are provided with a messy Terraform configuration file defining Azure infrastructure for both dev and prod environments.